-We provided each family with a package of food, including staples like wheat flour, rice, pulses, cooking oil and tea, as well as a hygiene kit made up of soap, toothpaste, toothbrushes, towels, washing powder, women's sanitary pads and two plastic buckets and two mugs.
+We provided each family with a package of food, including staples like wheat flour, rice, pulses, cooking oil and tea; a hygiene kit made up of soap, toothpaste, toothbrushes, towels, washing powder and women's sanitary pads; as well as two plastic buckets and two mugs.

-Christian victims of the violence pick up Barnabas-funded food, hygiene supplies and household equipment.
+Christian victims of the violence pick up Barnabasfunded food, hygiene supplies and household equipment

 We also replaced kitchen items lost in the destruction.
-Families received a set of three pans plus one for making the Pakistani flatbread roti, plates, bowls, cups, cutlery, kitchen knives, a pitcher with six plastic cups plus a plastic bucket with a lid for flour storage.
+Families received a set of three pans plus one for making the Pakistani flatbread roti, plates, bowls, cups, cutlery, kitchen knives, a jug with six plastic beakers plus a plastic bucket with a lid for flour storage.